Percutaneous Abscess Drainage

 In percutaneous abscess drainage, an interventional radiologist uses imaging guidance (CT, ultrasound or fluoroscopy) to place a thin needle into the abscess to obtain a sample of the infected fluid from an area of the body such as the chest, abdomen or pelvis.
 Then, a small drainage catheter is left in place to drain the abscess fluid.
 It may take several days for all the fluid to be removed.
 Occasionally, abscesses that cannot be treated by percutaneous drainage may require surgical drainage in the operating room.

 What are some common uses of the procedure?

 Percutaneous abscess drainage is generally used to remove infected fluid from the body, most commonly in the abdomen and pelvis.
-The abscess may be the result of recent surgery or secondary to an infection such as appendicitis.
+The abscess may be the result of recent surgery or secondary to an infection such as appendicitis or diverticulitis.
 Less commonly, percutaneous abscess drainage may be used in the chest or elsewhere in the body.

 How should I prepare?

 Patients who undergo percutaneous abscess drainage fall into two general categories: